F5Networks/f5-ci-docs/docs/kubernetes/kctlr-k8s-as3.rst

 2. Once a AS3 configmap is available for processing CIS will perform service discovery as explained in the Service Discovery section.

 3. Once service discovery is complete, CIS modifies the serverAddresses array in the AS3 template to append discovered endpoints.
-CIS modify these two values in the AS3 template.
+CIS only modify these two values in the AS3 template:

    - serverAddresses array.
-If this array is not empty, CIS will treat them as static entries from User and it will not overwrite the content.
+If this array is not empty, CIS treats will not overwrite the entries.
-     This is usefull when some of your service deployments are reside outside of kubernetes or when you deploy to BIG-IP through CI/CD pipelines.

    - servicePort value

 4. CIS posts the generated AS3 declaration to the BIG-IP system.